teachtomachines/model-training-using-sklearn/README.md

 English:

-This repo belongs to the applications carried out below links.
+This repo belongs to the applications carried out below links where you can find detailed explanations about:

 * Exploratory Data Analysis
 * Model Training